PiesAvalon/csNotes/cs106L/notes/notes02_types.md

 int i = 1;
 auto j = i;//j is int type
 ```
-- when you don't care the type
+- when you don't care the type(using iterators)
 - when its type is clear
 - lambdas

+ussually, the return type of a function shouldn't be auto.

 ## struct type
 used to return grouped infomation